jeryldev/patingin/docs/workflows.md

 ### Integration
 - Always use `--json` in CI/CD for structured processing
-- Use `--no-color` in automated environments
+- Use `--no-color` in non-interactive environments
 - Set appropriate exit code handling for critical violations